drfloob/ezic/README.md

 Purpose
 -------

-Erlang/OTP doesn't have a timezone library, so I decided to write one.
+Erlang/OTP didn't have a timezone library, so I wrote ezic to fill that void.

 The [recommended way](http://www.erlang.org/pipermail/erlang-questions/2006-December/024291.html) of handling timezones in erlang involves setting the system environment variable `TZ` to the desired timezone, then calling erlang time functions.
 As far as I can tell, this technique has a few key issues: